Choose the pattern according to the desired size

 Tombolo

-This working method involves longer preparation and assembly times, adapting the models to pre-existing and always different elements.
+This working method involves longer preparation and assembly times, as designs must be adapted to pre-existing elements that are always different.

-In doing so, Tombolo aims to be part of a more virtuous fashion by giving new life to forgotten pieces.
+By doing so, Tombolo strives to be part of a more virtuous fashion by giving a new lease on life to forgotten and discarded pieces.

 For Tombolo, quality comes before quantity.
-By making clothes this way, I hope they will find a special place for you, being worn and re-worn for years, even a lifetime.
+By crafting clothes this way, I hope they will find a special place with you, being worn and worn again for years, or even a lifetime.

 @TOMBOLO-STUDIO